 Many Wigtownshire men served in the 5th King's Own Scotish Borderers.
 The Sons of Galloway project has a website with a lot of detailed information including lists of men who served.
 Details of their actions in 1914-18 are on the Long, Long Trail website.

 An excellent site with a lot of detailed information about the British Army in World War 1 is the Long, Long Trail.

 Information about the Militia is on the Wigtownshire pages.

 See "The Place Names of Galloway" by Sir Herbert Maxwell, published in 1930.

 The Ordnance Survey Object Name Books provide a description of every town, village, building, archaeological site and natural feature.
 They were created during the compilation of the O.S.
 First Edition maps of Wigtownshire and include notes and observations on all features on the original six-inch maps published in the 1840s.
 Each parish is split between several different books.
-The original first edition name books are held by the National Archives of Scotland, Edinburgh.
+The original first edition name books are held by the National Records of Scotland, Edinburgh.
 Details for each parish are on the parish pages.

 Dumfries and Galloway libraries have copies of historic newspapers, mostly on microfiche, all held at the Ewart Library, Dumfries, with copies at some other local libraries.
 They also have many indexes to them.

 - Wigtown Free Press